zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

 This view is contained in **Views/Store/Browse.cshtml**.

-We start with a [Kendo ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget that will become the container for the Albums.
+We start with a [Kendo UI ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget that will become the container for the Albums.

     <div data-role="listview" data-bind="source: albums" data-template="album-template"></div>

-The **data-role="listview"** attribute tells Kendo that this element will be turned into a ListView widget.
+The **data-role="listview"** attribute tells Kendo UI that this element will be turned into a ListView widget.
 The **data-bind="source: albums"** tells the widget which property on the view model contains the data to list.
 The **data-template="album-template"** indicates the name of the template to use for each Album.